asbjornenge/ee.js/Readme.md

 ### .has(name, [fn])

-`.has` checks if there's a registered handler for an event name.
-Pass a function to see if the emitter has that function as a registered handler for this event.
+`.has` checks if there's a registered handler for an event name, and returns the number of registered handlers for this event.
+Pass a function to see if the emitter has that function as a registered this specific handler for the event.

 ### .off([name], [fn])